 In psychology, trust in relationships helps couples lead a fulfilling life, provide a safety net to each other and talk about complex topics like finances, cultural and political values, etc.

-If you find yourself trusting your partner without feeling apprehensive about voicing your opinions, then this a sign of a healthy relationship.
+If you find yourself trusting your partner without feeling apprehensive about voicing your opinions, then this is a sign of a healthy relationship.

 A Healthy Relationship Consists Of The Following Factors:

 - Showing gratitude towards your partner every day.

 - You share secrets without the fear of being exposed.

 - You don’t feel burdened in the relationship.